 A question of balance...

-You will follow a course including GCSEs or their equivalent in English, mathematics and science.
-There are also compulsory programmes in physical education, personal development, ICT, and religion.
-To complete your course of study you will need to choose at least 3 subjects from the open choice entitlement subjects.
+You will follow a course including GCSEs or their equivalent in English Language, English Literature, mathematics and science.
+There are also compulsory programmes in physical education, personal development, and religion, philosophy & ethics.
+To complete your course of study you will need to choose at least 3 other subjects.
 These are summarised on the forms at the back of the booklet.
 Details of each course can be found in the coloured sections of this booklet.